homearanya/active-escapes/src/pages/tours/skyride-mtb.md

   title: A Camino in the Baviaans
   description: 'A 95km north-south traverse of the Baviaanskloof & Kouga Mountains done on foot or horse back.
 Scheduled departure dates during Autumn and Spring, with a min of 8 persons - maximum 14 per group.'
 destinationTour:
-  order: 3
+  order: 2
-  image: ../../img/generic/PP-Baviaans.jpg
+  image: ../../img/listing/EChigh-skyride.JPG
-  title: Baviaans Camino
+  title: Riding High in the Eastern Cape Highlands
-  description: The Baviaans Camino is a 95km north-south traverse of the Baviaanskloof Mountains and Kouga Mountain Range, between the towns of Willowmore and Kareedouw in the Eastern Cape, South Africa.
-Groups of up to 12 hikers set off on specific dates between March and October, of which 6 can choose to do the trail on horseback.
+  description: Discover the Rhodes less travelled, on a fully supported 4-6 day cycle tour in the Eastern Cape highlands.
+Expect breath-taking passes, scenic farm roads and thrilling descents on this vehicle supported tour from Rhodes to Wartrail.
-  emailLink: mailto:tours@active-escapes.co.za?subject=Baviaans Camino – EC Highlands Destination Listing
+  emailLink: mailto:tours@active-escapes.co.za?subject=Skyride – EC Highlands Destination Listing
 ---